From all of us at Woodland, to all of you, Happy New Year! Enjoy this video.

-Head of Marja discusses how gender bias impacts how both boys and girls see themselves as learners.
+Head of School Marja discusses how gender bias impacts how both boys and girls see themselves as learners.

 This past trimester a group of fifth through eighth graders explored the concept of leadership in their first trimester elective.